testfairy/testfairy-flutter/README.md

 ### How to update native SDKs?
 This is done automatically for Android.

-If you want to update the native iOS SDK used by this integration, run `pod install` in your *ios* directory.
-This will fix all the syntax errors in *TestFairyFlutterPlugin.m* file if there is any due to an update.
+If you need to update the native iOS SDK used by this integration, run `pod install` in your *ios* directory.
+This will fix "Undefined symbols for architecture" and all the syntax errors in *TestFairyFlutterPlugin.m* file if there is any due to an update.

+### Troubleshoot
+1. **CocoaPods could not find compatible versions for pod "TestFairy".**

+This is an old bug in the plugin *pubspec* file.
+First, run `flutter clean` in your root directory.

+Please move **ios/Podfile.lock** into a temporary place before running `pod install` in your *ios* directory.

+If some of the libraries you use needs to be at specific versions, copy the necessary lines from your backed up **Podfile.lock** into the newly created one.
+Please keep the lines related to TestFairy (note the title case in the name) untouched.

+Finally, run `pod install` again to re-download libraries from the replaced lines.

+If everything went smoothly, this issue should never happen again.

+2. **I see `Undefined symbols for architecture` error during compilation.**

+In your project root, run `flutter clean; cd ios; pod install; cd ..` and test again.

+3. **There are syntax errors in TestFairyFlutterPlugin.java or TestFairyFlutterPlugin.m file.**

+In your project root, run `flutter clean; cd ios; pod install; cd ..` and test again.

+4. **My widget's are not hidden in screenshots.**

+This is currently not supported in iOS and will be fixed in the next release.

 ## Docs
 [Go to docs...](https://pub.dartlang.org/documentation/testfairy/latest/)